gregorsemrl/tc-nexus-ndi-log-correlation/step-4.md

 Fabrics are on-premises network regions that consist of a group of switches and other networking devices that provide connectivity for your applications and endpoints.
 You can split fabrics into different availability zones, such as pods, that are analyzed and managed by Nexus Dashboard Insights.

 Types of on-premises fabrics:
-- **Online fabrics**: Multiple Nexus switches running ACI or NX-OS that can be represented by a controller such as Cisco APIC or NDFC and connected to Nexus Dashboard Insights to continuously stream telemetry.
+- **Online fabrics**: Multiple Nexus switches running Cisco Application Centric Infrastructure (ACI) or Nexus OS (NX-OS) that can be represented by a controller such as Cisco Cisco Application Policy Infrastructure Controller (APIC) or Cisco Nexus Dashboard Fabric Controller (NDFC) and connected to Nexus Dashboard Insights to continuously stream telemetry.
 Types of online fabrics include:

-    - **ACI**: Multiple Nexus switches with Cisco ACI and represented by a Cisco Application Policy Infrastructure Controller (APIC).
+    - **ACI**: Multiple Nexus switches with Cisco ACI and represented by a Cisco APIC.

-    - **NDFC**: Multiple Nexus switches with Cisco NX-OS and represented by Cisco Nexus Dashboard Fabric Controller (NDFC).
+    - **NDFC**: Multiple Nexus switches with Cisco NX-OS and represented by Cisco NDFC.

     - **NX-OS**: A group of Cisco Nexus 9000 switches running NX-OS without a controller.